ora0600/confluent-live-dr-demo/part2.md

 source env-source
 ```

-Build new (basic) cluster in cmprod-dr environment and generate new Keys for the client Service Accounts:
+Build new (basic) cluster in `cmprod-dr` environment and generate new keys for the client Service Accounts:

 ```bash
 terraform init